Hyperparathyroidism

 Primary hyperparathyroidism

-- A noncancerous growth (adenoma) on a gland is the most common cause.
+- A growth on a parathyroid gland that isn't cancer.
+This is called an adenoma.
+It's the most common cause of primary hyperparathyroidism.

 Secondary hyperparathyroidism